Uber, Lyft ban far-right commentator after anti-Muslim tweets

-It all began after Loomer, a vocal commentator who is known for posting inflammatory tweets, took to Twitter on Tuesday saying that she couldn't find an Uber or Lyft driver that wasn't Muslim.
+It all began after Loomer, a vocal commentator who is known for posting inflammatory far-right tweets, took to Twitter on Tuesday saying that she couldn't find an Uber or Lyft driver who wasn't Muslim.

 "This is insanity," she wrote.